Al3zama1/swe-notes/CCNA/37 - Secure Shell (SSH).md

 R1>
 ```
-* There is only a single console line, so the number is always 0.
-	* This means that there can only be one console port connection at a time.
 * Configured the console line's password
 * `login` tells the device to require a user to enter the configured password to access the CLI via the console port.
 ### Login Local